Forces & Elasticity (AQA GCSE Physics): Exam Questions

 Describe the change in energy stores that occur between stage 1 and stage 3.

-Calculate the change in the jumper’s gravitational energy store between stage 1 and stage 2.
+Calculate the change in energy in the jumper’s gravitational potential store between stage 1 and stage 2.

 Calculate the speed of the bungee jumper at stage 2.